 - LOW PRICE: 6 EXTRA free months (79% off - link below)

 - Great user experience and easy installation

 - 7 simultaneous connections

 PrivateVPN comes with a number of one-of-a-kind benefits that will appeal to specific user types.
 If you’re in Armenia and concerned about staying secure or anonymous, you’ll be glad to know that PrivateVPN offers 2048-bit encryption with AES-256.
 This encryption standard is so difficult to crack that a supercomputer would need quadrillions of years to do so.

 In addition to having tough encryption, PrivateVPN is P2P friendly, meaning it lets customers use torrent and stream using apps like Kodi.
-With up to 6 simultaneous connections on all devices and operating systems and servers in 52 countries, this is an excellent service for anyone who wants to use P2P services safely.
+With up to 6 simultaneous connections on all devices and operating systems and over 150 servers in 60+ countries, this is an excellent service for anyone who wants to use P2P services safely.

 Things to watch out for when using your VPN

 When you’re using a VPN, there are two things to watch out for.
 The first is DNS leaks.
 A DNS leak is when your internet service provider (ISP) sees some of your activity even though you’re using a VPN.
 A lot of the time, a DNS leak isn’t a problem – but in Armenia, it can lead to all kinds of undesirable consequences.
 For all these reasons, it’s highly recommended that you test for DNS leaks, even after activating your VPN for the first time.
 This applies even if you’re only traveling through the country for a short period.
 National copyright laws are fairly lax, but the last thing you want to do is get in trouble.